Snowflake-Labs/sfquickstarts/site/sfguides/src/build_rag_based_equipment_maintenance_app_using_snowflake_cortex/build_rag_based_equipment_maintenance_app_using_snowflake_cortex.md

 SELECT * FROM repair_logs_formatted;
 ```

 Now that we have formatted the repair logs for optimized Retrieval-Augmented Generation.
-We need to embedd the text so we can use it in with our LLM.
+We need to embed the text so we can use it in with our LLM.
 We will be using the same text embedding model as before.

 ```sql
 ----------------------------------------------------------------------